What is epiphora?

 This is an infection of the eye that results in the production of pus.
 The eye produces excess tears to try and help flush out the infection.
 This can be resolved by taking antibiotics.

 Blocked tear ducts

 Tears drain into the fine tubes known as tear ducts.
 If these ducts become blocked, usually because of an infection, the eyes will water.
 Antibiotics will help to open up these ducts.
 Sometimes surgery is needed to dilate and then flush the tear duct.

 An eyelid that droops (ectropion) can lead to sore eyes, excessive tearing and infection.
 If left untreated, this can lead to ulcers on the cornea.
 You will need to see your GP who will then refer you for further investigations and treatment.

 Dry eye syndrome

 Dry eye syndrome can result in eyes producing excess tears.
 This can be caused by a windy climate, contact lenses or inflammation of the eyelid.
 You may require eye drops, medication or surgery, depending upon the cause and severity.

 When to see your GP

-If you experience excessive tearing which impacts upon your daily living activities, then you need to see your GP.
-They may therefore you on to an optometrist.
+If you experience excessive tearing which impacts your daily living activities, then you need to see your GP.
+They may then refer you on to an optometrist.